k11h-de/k11h-website/README.md

 follow the interactive quickstart as shown below.
 this example uses the standard uberspace domain.

-in case you wnat to use your own domain, make sure to follow the [uberspace manual](https://manual.uberspace.de/web-domains/) for adding your custom domain first
+in case you want to use your own domain, please make sure to follow the [uberspace manual](https://manual.uberspace.de/web-domains/) for adding a custom domain first

 ```
 Welcome to pelican-quickstart v4.6.0.